Tobacco Treatment Guide: For Patients and Their Families

 • Ask them to be there for you if you want to talk.
 Just having someone to talk to can help.

-Anticipate and plan for challenges
+Expect and plan for challenges

 Expecting challenges is an important part of getting ready to quit.
-If you’ve tried to quit smoking before, you’re one step closer to becoming tobacco free.
+If you’ve tried to quit smoking before, you’re one step closer to becoming tobacco-free.

 Know your triggers